Do you want to move your plumbing business to the next level?

 Because you’ll pass social signals or juice from your bio description to your pages.
 This may not have a direct impact on search rankings, but it does correlate in some way.
-And more importantly, a unique profile improves user experience.
+And more importantly, a unique profile improves the user experience.

 h).
 Competition analysis: I like to tell my clients that they aren’t competing with any brand.
 Rather, they need to complement what other brands are doing.
 And do better.